chrokh/toow-old/_sources/chapters/instance-methods.md

 %- TODO: Also: void
 %- TODO: Use `AsString` instead of `Print` to avoid encouraging the habit of coupling to the console.
 Just mention that we want to call it `ToString` but we can't without warnings since we have to learn about inheritance first.
+%- TODO: Must also discuss default parameters.
+In the context of instance methods and in constructors.

 % TODO: Usually verbs.
 Or implied verbs as discussed in procedures.